 - Thirty-eight percent of consumers use social media to share positive feedback about a brand frequently compared to just 26 percent of consumers who share critical feedback frequently

 - Twenty-six percent of consumers turn to social media when they can't reach a representative through another channel

 In the survey, consumers were asked to provide feedback on customer service experiences via various channels including social media, phone, email, web self-service, mobile app self-service, letter, online chat and text message.
 The survey results have a margin of error of 3 percent.

 To download the full report, please click here.

 About The Northridge Group

-The Northridge Group is a leading management consulting firm specializing in customer experience solutions and business transformation initiatives, utilizing data analytics and business process redesign to deliver results.
-Founded in 1999, the firm serves clients in the healthcare, telecom, financial services, travel and transportation industries.
+The Northridge Group is a leading management consulting firm specializing in customer experience solutions and business transformation initiatives, utilizing advanced data analytics and business process redesign to deliver results.
+Founded in 1999, the firm serves clients in the healthcare, telecom, financial services, retail, travel and transportation industries.
 Using a holistic approach to problem-solving, Northridge provides services for the Fortune 200 and key government agencies at the federal, state and local level.
-For more information on The Northridge Group's services, visit www.northridgegroup.com.